We can overcomplicate things when trying to compose a great photo. So today we’re looking at simplicity in photography composition, specifically:

 Here’s why I chose it as the main image for this article:

-- It’s in black and white to highlight the shadows and the difference between the texture of the father’s skin against the newborn’s skin.
+• Because it’s a black and white image the difference between the texture of the father’s skin against the newborn’s skin is more obvious as it’s all about highlights and shadows

-- This is enhanced by the angle of light, which is coming from above and to camera right.
+• The texture is enhanced by the angle of light, which is side lighting coming from above and to camera right.

-- The fragility and size of the newborn is highlighted because his feet are tiny in his dad’s hand.
+• The fragility and size of the newborn is highlighted because of the juxtaposition of his tiny feet in his dad’s hand.

-- Using the father’s hand instead of the mother’s adds to it – her hands would be smaller and smoother.
+• Using the father’s hand instead of the mother’s adds to to the juxtaposition in composition – her hands would be smaller and smoother.

 Leave a comment